alttch/finac/doc/readme.rst

 Transaction templates
 ~~~~~~~~~~~~~~~~~~~~~

-Example: you have a recurrent payment orders in your bank, which pay
+Example: you have a repeating payment orders in your bank, which pay
 office utility bills every 5th day of month, plus automatically moves
 $100 to saving account.
 To fill this into accounting, just create YAML
 transaction template: